Thermodynamics of magnetized BPS baryonic layers and the effects of the Isospin chemical potential: Thermodynamics

 \section{Thermodynamics}

 The analytical results obtained in the previous section allow us to define the partition function of the model and study the thermodynamical properties.

-As already discussed in Section \ref{Sec:BC}, the baryonic charge $B$ does not takes integer values, due to the impossibility for the map $U$ to define a closed cycle.
-In the following sections, we analyzed the case in which $B$ is an integer, by imposing this condition by hands, and the solutions for $B$ continuous.
+As already discussed in Section \ref{Sec:BC}, the baryonic charge $B$ does not take integer values, due to the impossibility for the map $U$ to define a closed cycle.
+In the following sections, we analyze the case in which $B$ is an integer, by imposing this condition \textit{by hands}, and the solutions when $B$ are continuous.